-The RHRU is an official research entity of Wits Department of Obstetrics and Gynaecology, which focuses on sexual and reproductive health (SRH).
+The RHRU is an official research entity of Wits Department of Obstetrics and Gynecology, which focuses on sexual and reproductive health (SRH).
 The RHRU is also a central partner in the Wits AIDS Research Institute.
-While retaining their SRH focus, their current work prioritises HIV prevention and the reproductive health/HIV interface.
+While retaining their SRH focus, their current work prioritizes HIV prevention and the reproductive health/HIV interface.

 Soul Beat Africa is a project of Soul City and the Communication Initiative.
 It is a space for communicators across Africa to share experiences, materials, strategic thinking and events, and to engage in discussion and debate.
 This site is meant for practitioners, media makers, academics, researchers, and others who are using or are interested in communication for change in Africa.